cedadev/jasmin-workshop/exercises/ex00/README.md

   In the Mac or Linux environments, it's best to put your SSH-related files in a standard place.
 This is a directory called `.ssh` in your home directory (the `.` means it's hidden).

+  - open the text file with the credentials you saved in Part 1: you'll need them shortly.
   - open the `Terminal` utility (use the search in the top menu bar to find this if you haven't used it before)
   - this should open a command-line terminal, starting in your home directory.
 The shorthand for your home directory is `~/`